Mary Wickes

 Mary Wickes (born Mary Isabella Wickenhauser; June 13, 1910 – October 22, 1995) was an American actress.
-She often played supporting roles as prim, professional women, secretaries, nurses, nuns, therapists, teachers and housekeepers, who made sarcastic quips when the leading characters fell short of her high standards.
+She often played supporting roles as prim, professional women, such as secretaries, nurses, nuns, therapists, teachers, and housekeepers, who made sarcastic quips when the leading characters fell short of her high standards.

 Early life

-Wickes was born to Frank Wickenhauser and his wife Mary Isabella (née Shannon) in St. Louis, Missouri of German, Scottish, and Irish extraction, and raised Protestant.
-Her parents were theater buffs, and took her to plays from the time that she could stay awake through a matinee.
+Wickes was born to Frank Wickenhauser and his wife, Mary Isabella (née Shannon), in University City which is a suburb in Saint Louis County Missouri on June 13, 1910; she was of German, Scottish, and Irish extraction, and raised Protestant.
+Her parents were theater buffs, and they took her to plays from the time that she could stay awake through a matinee.
 An excellent student, she skipped two grades and graduated at 16 from Beaumont High School.
 She was accepted into Washington University in St. Louis, where she joined the debate team and the Phi Mu sorority, and was initiated into Mortar Board in 1929.
 She graduated in 1930 with a double major in English literature and political science.
-Although she had planned a career in law, a favorite professor encouraged her to try drama, and she shifted direction.
+Although she had planned a career in law, a favorite professor encouraged her to try drama.